newsuk/times-components/packages/related-articles/README.md

 The `LeadAndTwoSlice` and `OpinionAndTwoSlice` templates each have a "main" article, and two "supporting" articles (`support1` and `support2`).
-This package takes the "main" (either `lead` or `opinion`, depending on the template) article, and passes that as part of a render prop to the slice package.
+This package takes the "main" (either `lead` or `opinion`, depending on the template) article, and passes that as part of a render prop to the slice layout package.
 A separate render prop handles the "supporting" articles (as an array).
 Each article is iterated over and rendered as appropriate.